edu-secmachine/leaky-angular/README.md

     1. [Exercise 4 - Tabnabbing](#Exercise_tabnab)

 <a name="Introduction"></a>
 LeakyAngular is a deliberately vulnerable angular application.
 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.4.
 It uses the [javulna](https://github.com/edu-secmachine/javulna) backend.
 LeakyAngular (together with the javulna backend) is a movie-related application, where you can log in and out, read information about movies, buy movie-related objects, send messages to other users of the application, etc. The functionalities are far from complete or coherent, they just serve the purpose of demonstrating specific vulnerabilities.
-This document contains exercises which can be done with Javulna to understand how to exploit and how to fix specific vulnerabilities.
+This document contains exercises which can be done with LeakyAngular to understand how to exploit and how to fix specific vulnerabilities.

 <a name="Build"></a>
 ## Building, running the application